Top of page

 Sean has a research focus on integrating insights from genetics into applied and direct conservation management actions for a variety of taxa, including terrestrial mammals and freshwater fishes.
 Currently, his research focuses on integrating genetic, demographic, and environmental data to inform and improve translocation efforts for threatened marsupials.
 However, he does not consider himself limited by taxonomy, and loves to dabble with all kinds of critters (great and small).
 His research interests include:

-• Phylogenetics, phylogeography and evolutionary history
+• Phylogenetics, phylogeography and evolutionary history, including cryptic species

-• Conservation genetics and applied conservation management
+• Conservation genetics and applied conservation management: threatened species assessment, informing conservation translocations and reintroductions

-• Genetic mixing/genetic rescue for conservation
+• Genetic mixing and genetic rescue for conservation

 Qualifications